NovaBACKUP PC, Server, Business Essentials

 This step-by-step guide will walk you through booting your recovery disc from your PC and restoring an image backup for a disaster recovery.

 This guide will provide step-by-step instructions on how to create a one-time, manual image backup.
-This process is only meant to create a one-time image backup and all of the steps have to be done manually; there is a way to create a scheduled image backup job as well.
+This process is only meant to create a one-time image backup and all of the steps have to be done manually.
 If you wish to have image backups run on a set schedule please follow this article regarding creating a scheduled image backup job with retention policy to delete oldest image backups automatically.

 This step-by-step guide will assist you in creating a recovery boot disc for USB and CD/DVD using simple mode.